dagger/dagger/docs/current/labs/project-zenith.md

 cd potato/

 # initialize Dagger module
-# NOTE: currently Go is the only supported SDK.
+# NOTE: currently only the Go SDK implements `dagger mod init`, but Python modules also work and are gaining features rapidly.
+Node.js modules are not yet available, but under development.
 dagger mod init --name=potato --sdk=go
 ```